spiral/docs/stempler/visitors.md

 > You can read more about how traversing works [here](https://github.com/nikic/PHP-Parser/blob/master/doc/2_Usage_of_basic_components.markdown#node-traversation).

 ## Create Visitor
-To create AST visitor you must implement interface provided by Stempler engine - `Spiral\Stempler\VisitorInterface`.
+To create an AST visitor, you must implement interface provided by the Stempler engine - `Spiral\Stempler\VisitorInterface`.

 We will try to create visitor which automatically adds `alt` attribute to all `img` tags found in your templates: